arpit2205/hm20_arpit2205/README.md

 In case of an emergency, what all they have to do is : 1.
 Open the web application.
 2. Give location access (automatically asked on the button click).
 3. Click "Send Location" button.
 4. Select a contact (or multiple) and send.

 ### FEATURES / WORKING
-On the homepage (and the only page) of my web application, there would be a greeting message and a button to allow location access.
+On the homepage (the only page) of my web application, there would be a greeting message and a button to allow location access.
 Once the user allows the location access, the user is automatically prompted by a message showing his/her current location in terms of latitude and longitude.

 Below this button will be a button to send the location to a contact.
 Once it is clicked, it automatically redirects to the messaging application with a personalised message containing a request for help and a google maps link of the location of the user.
 Preview of the message : "This is an SOS Alert!
 The sender is in trouble, reach them - http://www.google.com/maps/place/{latitude},{longitude}".